PhD, MA, BA(Hons), FIDSHK

 My research anchors in concept prototyping and visual thinking amongst the transformation of people, material, culture, and social value.
 I have extensive experience in planning and facilitating collaborative/ participatory design workshops to explore insights on design for active ageing, lifestyle & material culture, sustainability, and methodologies on the development of interactive product and service system design.

 Three interweaved pillars of applied design research works are being established recently to forging the holistic understanding of design activities in response to emerging societal problems.
 First, the approach of user-centred design is adopted and advocated in which participatory and co-design methods supporting community development in particular for elderly and marginalized people are being explored.
 Second, new production and consumption models are discussed.
-In search of emerging societal development and impact of new product design development (e.g. rapid prototyping, 3D printing), new design methodology exploring the argument from the conventional critique about the concept of customization vs mass production to the system thinking on local production and local consumption, are carried out.
+In search of emerging societal development and impact of new product design development (e.g. 3D printing), new design methodology exploring the argument from the conventional critique about the concept of customization vs mass production to the system thinking on local production and local consumption, are carried out.
 Third, the fundamental global environmental problems caused by current production and consumption patterns are addressed in the line of my works.
 Formulating new design processes and methodologies enriching sustainable product development has been explored for years.

 I take up the administrative role as programme leader of BA (Hons) in Product Design and deputy programme leader of BA (Hons) in Social Design, which carries social innovation for products and services development of the society sustainably and responsibly.
 I was also the programme leader of Higher Diploma in Product Innovation Technologies which is the first multi-disciplinaries academic platform interweaving inputs from the School of Design, Department of Industrial and Systems Engineering and Industrial Centre.

 I focus the teaching and learning activities in the context of the methodology in co-creation, social innovation with & for elderly/communities, product semantics in Chinese contexts, product design for sustainability, furniture design, interactive product and tangible interface.
-Recently, I explore social innovation strategies at flipped classroom teaching for his students and co-develops various initiatives with an alliance of NGOs that leading to a fundable project of innovative integrated services for the local underprivileged communities.
-This practice not only introduces the concept of the social designer to the social service practitioners in Hong Kong but also develops a new career path for the graduate of the new programme of BA(Hons) in Social Design offered by School of Design.
+Recently, I explore social innovation strategies at flipped classroom teaching for his students and co-develops various initiatives with an alliance of NGOs that inducing a fundable project of innovative integrated services for the local underprivileged communities.
+This practice not only introduces the concept of the social designer to the social service practitioners in Hong Kong but also develops a new career path for the graduate of the new programme of BA(Hons) in Social Design offered by the School of Design.